emidombek/career-analyzer/README.md

 ## 🧑 User stories

  - As a professional, I'll use the Career Analyzer to complete the survey, assess my job satisfaction, and analyze statistics for insights.
- - Considering a career change, I'll use the Career Analyzer to evaluate factors driving change and determine if it aligns with my aspirations.
+ - As an individual considering a career change, I'll use the Career Analyzer to evaluate factors driving change and determine if it aligns with my aspirations.
  - To understand my remote work preference, I'll complete the survey and analyze statistics to compare my preference with others.
  - Researching career trends, I'll use the Career Analyzer's data analysis to learn about job satisfaction trends across industries.
  - As a career counselor, I'll recommend the Career Analyzer to clients for self-reflection, growth insights, and career discussions.